Biden marks Labor Day in Philadelphia amid summer of strikes

 “All we’ve tried to do in this is prepare everybody so in the event we have to take action to get a fair and just contract for you, we’re prepared for it,” United Auto Workers President Shawn Fain said.

 In Hollywood, screenwriters and actors have been striking since May, calling for more protection and compensation.
-It’s left many fan favorites on pause.
+It’s left many fan favorite shows and movies on pause.

 They were joined in June by workers at more than 100 Starbucks stores nationwide and hospitality workers in Los Angeles who walked off the job in July.